 Even if your baby is not a good sleeper, you can still have a bedtime routine.
 We’ve always done this, it didn’t mean they slept well, but we still had the routine.
 Develop a bedtime routine and a cosy sleeping environment to encourage your baby to sleep.
 Ease your stress and prepare for bedtime in advance to optimise your chance of a good night’s sleep.

-Here are a few things you can try, but if these don’t work, don’t stress, just keep trying.
+Here are a few things you can try, but if these don’t work, don’t stress, talk with a baby sleep consultant.

 Create a comfortable environment

 It’s recommended that your baby sleeps in the same room as you, day or night, for the first six months.
 However, after these initial months it is essential to get your baby used to self-soothing and sleeping without you.
 A comfortable cot can make a world of difference when they are trying to get to sleep alone.

 Make sure their room is at a comfortable temperature, not too hot or too cold.
 You can also invest in baby sleepsuits to help regulate their body temperature and keep them safe throughout the night.
 By ensuring your baby is protected from anything like a blanket getting tangled over their head in the night everyone can sleep peacefully.